Headless Chrome: an answer to server-side rendering JavaScript sites

 Our Express app takes a request, uses Puppeteer to load the page into headless, and serves the result as a response.
 But this setup has a problem.

-The same JS that executes in headless Chrome on the server runs again when the user's browser loads the page on the frontend.
+The same JavaScript that executes in headless Chrome on the server runs again when the user's browser loads the page on the frontend.
 We have two places generating markup. #doublerender!

-Let's fix it.
-We need to tell the page its HTML is already in place.
-The solution I found was to have the page JS check if <ul id="posts"> is already in the DOM at load time.
-If it is, we know the page was SSR'd and can avoid re-adding posts again. 👍
+To fix this, tell the page its HTML is already in place.
+One solution is to have the page JavaScript check if <ul id="posts"> is already in the DOM at load time.
+If it is, you know the page was SSR'd and can avoid re-adding posts again. 👍

 public/index.html